-- 1. An understanding of current concepts, best practices, and standards and the knowledge and ability to apply them in the core information technologies such as database systems and e-commerce applications. - 2.
-An ability to use mathematics and current computing knowledge, techniques, skills, and tools to analyze a problem, determine user needs, develop systems or evaluate available systems, and create an effective project plan. - 3.
-An ability to - a. program in an object-oriented language, web-related languages (client and server), and SQL - b. design and implement algorithms and processes and certify a computer-based system, process, component, or program to meet desired needs - c.
-Take the user needs into account in the evaluation, selection, purchase, and administration of computer-based systems. - d.
-Effectively add a solution into an already existing user environment. - 4.
-Recognition of the need for and an ability to engage in continuing professional development. - 5.
-An ability to function effectively on teams to accomplish a common goal such as gathering user requirements and to communicate results orally or in the written form. - 6.
-An understanding of professional, ethical, legal, security and social issues and responsibilities and the ability to analyze the local and global impact of computing on individuals, organizations, and society. - 7.
-Broader understanding of systems(security, operating systems, software engineering) in the design and implementation of web, database, client/server systems and utilization of resources - 8.
-Pursue graduate studies in information technology, information systems, and business
+- Understand current concepts, best practices and standards, and the knowledge and ability to apply them in core information technologies such as database systems and e-commerce applications. - Apply mathematics and current computing knowledge, techniques, skills, and tools to analyze a problem, determine user needs, develop systems or evaluate available systems, and create an effective project plan. - An ability to - program in an object-oriented language, web-related languages (client and server), and SQL - design and implement algorithms and processes and certify a computer-based system, process, component, or program to meet desired needs - take user needs into account in the evaluation, selection, purchase, and administration of computer-based systems. - effectively add a solution into an already existing user environment. - Recognize the need for and to engage in continuing professional development. - Function effectively on teams to accomplish a common goal such as gathering user requirements and to communicate results orally or in the written form. - Understand professional, ethical, legal, security and social issues and responsibilities, and be able to analyze the local and global impact of computing on individuals, organizations, and society. - Understand systems(security, operating systems, software engineering) in the design and implementation of web, database, client/server systems and utilization of resources

-To be eligible for acceptance to the Computer Information Technology major, students must submit a College of Arts and Sciences Undergraduate Program Declaration Form when the following is completed:
+To be eligible for acceptance to the Computer Information Technology major, students must submit a College of Sciences Undergraduate Program Declaration Form when the following is completed: